SenseiK954/osticketing-prereqs/README.md

 <p align="center"><img src="https://i.imgur.com/O2NMAzU.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 5. To continue, now open the IIS Manager application as Admin.(right click and select run as administrator).
+Once opened double click PHP Manager and then select to register a PHP.
+Navigate to the c: drive PHP folder and then select the "php-cgi".
+Next step...
 </p>
 <br />